 Hiding Jesus is the seventh book in the SEEING JESUS series, which began with the book by that title.
 It is the story of an encounter between an ordinary person and an extraordinary savior, a savior who shows up right where he’s needed most.

 As a small boy in Lincoln, Nebraska, I listened enrapt to my grandmother reading me children’s stories, such as The Little Engine That Could.
 I also recall the elementary school librarian who read us Winnie the Pooh, imitating all the voices.
 And I remember the first summer I was allowed to ride my bike to the library on my own.

 Writing started for me in school.
 Teachers encouraged me to pursue what they perceived as a gift.
 For me, my imagination was a challenge as much as a gift.
 I found the real world so much less enthralling.

-Novels by Jeffrey McClain Jones
+Popular Novels by Jeffrey McClain Jones